Brich dem Hungrigen dein Brot, BWV 39: Fourth movement

-is introduced in the opening ritornello of the violoncello which also concludes the movement.
+is introduced in the opening ritornello of the cello which also concludes the movement.
 The opening phrase is repeated seventeen times in the continuo part as a form of quasi-ostinato motif.
-As Cantagrel (2010) states, this lyrical movement, with its insistence, its repetitions of the text and its vigour, eloquently proclaims the spiritual themes of the second part.
+As Cantagrel states, this lyrical movement, with its insistence, its repetitions of the text and its vigour, eloquently proclaims the spiritual themes of the second part.

 Fifth and sixth movements

 The fifth movement is the second aria of the cantata, scored for soprano with an obbligato accompaniment provided by the two recorders playing in unison.